Conflux-Chain/conflux-rust/docs/transaction-trace/geth-style-trace.md

 Currently the opcode trace's structLogs `error` field is not implemented.

+Conflux does not have refund mechanism, so the `refund` field is omitted.

 ## FAQs

 1. Does trace RPC methods support eSpace PhantomTransaction traces?